-Music Program Grants:
+Music Program Grants (US organizations only):

-- ✓ Programs that create more music makers across the lifespan and/or more music professionals in the workforce. - ✓ Must have 501(c)(3) status or international equivalency. - ✓ High-quality, hands-on, and relevant music-making, music-training, and/or workforce development initiatives that are, or will be, a permanent part of an organization's annual programming and serve, or will serve, an established cohort of participants that engage with the program regularly. - ✓ While we acknowledge the value of one-time music exposure programs and concerts, such as assemblies, field trips, and masterclasses, we do not fund these types of events. - ✓ Programs can be new or established and must demonstrate current, or intended, positive impact on eliminating barriers to music making, music learning, and/or music career pathways that prioritize historically underserved communities or groups of people. - ✓ Programs can serve any age group. - ✓ Programs representing all musical genres are welcome to apply. - ✓ Applicants are not required to be music organizations, but programs must be music focused. - ✓ Demonstration of broad financial support for proposed program is encouraged. - ✓ Regranting programs are not eligible.
+- ✓ Programs that create more music makers across the lifespan and/or more music professionals in the workforce. - ✓ Must be a US-based music organization with IRS 501(c)(3) status.
+Programs can benefit countries outside the US. - ✓ High-quality, hands-on, and relevant music-making, music-training, and/or workforce development initiatives that are, or will be, a permanent part of an organization's annual programming and serve, or will serve, an established cohort of participants that engage with the program regularly. - ✓ While we acknowledge the value of one-time music exposure programs and concerts, such as assemblies, field trips, and masterclasses, we do not fund these types of events. - ✓ Programs can be new or established and must demonstrate current, or intended, positive impact on eliminating barriers to music making, music learning, and/or music career pathways that prioritize historically underserved communities or groups of people. - ✓ Programs can serve any age group. - ✓ Programs representing all musical genres are welcome to apply. - ✓ Applicants are not required to be music organizations, but programs must be music focused. - ✓ Demonstration of broad financial support for proposed program is encouraged. - ✓ Regranting programs are not eligible.

-General Operating Grants for Music Organizations:
+General Operating Grants for Music Organizations (US organizations only):

-- ✓ Unrestricted grants for music organizations whose entire mission and program delivery creates more music makers across the lifespan and/or more music professionals in the workforce. - ✓ Must be a US-based music organization with IRS 501(c)(3) status.
-Non-US organizations are not eligible for General Operating Grants. - ✓ Must benefit historically underrepresented communities or groups of people. - ✓ Demonstrate strong management practices in the areas of board and staff leadership, strategic planning, and fiscal management, etc. - ✓ Demonstrate high programmatic standards. - ✓ Regranting organizations are not eligible.
+- ✓ Unrestricted grants for music organizations whose entire mission and program delivery aligns with one, or both, of the NAMM Foundation's two funding priorities: Participatory Music Making and Career Mobility. - ✓ Must be a US-based music organization with IRS 501(c)(3) status.
+Programs can benefit countries outside the US. - ✓ Must benefit historically underrepresented communities or groups of people. - ✓ Demonstrate strong management practices in the areas of board and staff leadership, strategic planning, and fiscal management, etc. - ✓ Demonstrate high programmatic standards. - ✓ Regranting organizations are not eligible.

-Music Research Grants:
+Music Research Grants (US organizations only):

-- ✓ Research that improves practices and increases public/private resources for music education and workforce development in the United States. - ✓ Organizations and researchers with strong research track records. - Does not duplicate existing research. - ✓ Government agencies are not eligible. - ✓ Non-US organizations are not eligible for Music Research Grants.
+- ✓ Research that improves practices and increases public/private resources for music education and workforce development in the United States. - ✓ Organizations and researchers with strong research track records. - ✓ Does not duplicate existing research. - ✓ Government agencies are not eligible. - ✓ Non-US organizations are not eligible for Music Research Grants.